Laura Maczka: Indictment May 2018

-On May 10, 2018 Maczka and husband Mark Jordan were indicted for various federal charges including bribery and honest services wire fraud.
-The indictment says that in exchange for her support of his project, she accepted monetary payments, payments to renovate her house, luxury hotel stays, flight upgrades, meals, a lucrative job, and intimate sexual contact from him.
+On May 10, 2018, Maczka and husband Mark Jordan were indicted for various federal charges, including bribery and honest services wire fraud.
+The indictment stated that in exchange for her support of his project, she accepted monetary payments, payments to renovate her house, luxury hotel stays, flight upgrades, meals, a lucrative job, and intimate sexual contact from him.

 Conviction March 2019

-On March 7, 2019 Maczka and Mark Jordan were found guilty in federal court of four counts of bribery and honest services wire fraud.
-Maczka remained free on bond pending sentencing while Jordan was taken into custody due to fears he may flee.
+On March 7, 2019, Maczka and Mark Jordan were found guilty in federal court of four counts of bribery and honest services wire fraud.
+Maczka remained free on bond pending sentencing, while Jordan was taken into custody due to fears he might flee.

 Appeal and second trial

-In 2020, a court of appeal threw out Maczka's conviction after it emerged that a bailiff had had a conversation with the judge that may have affected the outcome.
+In 2020, a court of appeal threw out Maczka's conviction after it emerged that a bailiff had a conversation with the jury that may have affected the outcome.
 Prosecutors subsequently filed a new indictment against Maczka and Jordan on federal bribery and tax charges.
 The trial began on July 6, 2021.
 After a three-week trial, both defendants were found guilty of bribery, tax fraud and conspiracy.
 On August 4, 2022, she and Mark Jordan were each sentenced to six years in federal prison.

-Candysdirt.com states that both Jordons began serving their terms Oct 24, 2022.
+Candysdirt.com states that both Jordans began serving their terms on October 24, 2022.

+The Dallas Morning News reported on April 12, 2024 that U.S. District Judge Amos Mazzant had ordered her to report to prison no later than 2:00pm on April 8.

+The Federal Bureau of Prisons lists a release date of May 17, 2029 from FCI Marianna, Florida.
+Maczka's inmate number is 27801-078.